GSD

 An easier and more effective option is to leave the responsibility of authentication to third-party libraries and solutions, often called ‘authentication providers’ or ‘identity providers’.

-One such library is NextAuth, a full-stack and easy-to-implement open-source authentication library for Next.js.
+One such library is NextAuth, a full-stack and easy-to-implement open-source authentication library for Next js.
 It can be used with or without a database and has default support for popular databases such as MySQL, MongoDB, PostgreSQL, and MariaDB.
 NextAuth comes with support for over 50 authentication providers, including GitHub, Google, Facebook, Coinbase, and many more.
+Currently, it’s rebranding to Auth.js as it expands to become an authentication solution to not just Nextjs but other JavaScript frameworks as well.
+You can check out its history to learn more about this.

-For this tutorial, you will learn how to authenticate a Next.js app with NextAuth, using GitHub’s social sign-in as our OAuth provider.
+For this tutorial, you will learn how to authenticate a Nextjs app that uses the Page Router with NextAuth, using GitHub’s social sign-in as our OAuth provider.
+The code for this tutorial can be found in this repo.

 Prerequisites